siwoopark10/ludobots-public/README.md

 The head, ears, and tail have no mass so that they don't affect the balance of the robot.

+The stairs have a mass of 1000 so that the robot cannot move it with its force.

 8 different robots evolve over 8 generations, and the best performing robot becomes the final robot.